 Read More

-November 26 was my father’s birthday and we always celebrated it on Thanksgiving.
+My Blessings My father’s birthday was November 26 and we always celebrated it on Thanksgiving.
 Every year my mother hosted with our extended family around the table, and after the turkey and the fixings there was always a birthday cake, and toasts to my dad.
-He was an especially wonderful soul, and it’s not hyperbole…
+He was an especially wonderful soul, and it’s…

 Read More